kamranbekirovyz/versionarte/README.md

 ## 🐞 Faced issues?

-If you encounter any problems or you feel the library is missing a feature, please <a href=https://github.com/kamranbekirovyz/versionarte/issues>raise a ticket on GitHub</a> and U'll look into it.
+If you encounter any problems or you feel the library is missing a feature, please raise a ticket on <a href=https://github.com/kamranbekirovyz/versionarte/issues>GitHub</a> and I'll look into it.

 ## 📃 License